What I'm up to.

 I installed a Hazer in April of '08.
 Check it out!

 Name here is Hal.
 I hold an extra class license and have been licensed since 1977.
 In the past I have taught theory classes for all license classes novice through extra.
 Besides my current call I have been the holder of KD8YK, and my original call WD8MJJ.
-I am also ringmaster of the Amateur Radio Web Ring which began in July of 1997.

 Field day competition has turned into a family event with various family members helping mainly with the logging.
 Every year prior to field day we check to make sure the antennas are in good working condition.
 Various family members help in the logging and duping process.
 In the beginning they fight over who gets to help out first, but around three or four in the morning I'm at the rig by myself listening to the drone of heavy breathing and snoring.
 About the time dad is ready to crash someone wakes up with a full head of steam.
 Normally with a little coaxing and lots of Mountain Dew power I can make the full 24 hours.
 In the 1996 contest we placed 3rd in the 1D class.
 No small feat being we operate solely on voice since nobody else has learned CW past the 5 wpm rate yet.